MicrosoftDocs/fabric-docs/docs/onelake/onelake-consumption.md

 ## Disaster recovery storage

 When disaster recovery is enabled, the data in OneLake gets geo-replicated.
-Thus, the storage is billed as BCDR Storage.
-For more information about pricing, see the [Fabric pricing](https://azure.microsoft.com/pricing/details/microsoft-fabric/).
+Thus, the storage is billed as Business Continuity and Disaster Recovery (BCDR) Storage.
+For more information about pricing, see [Fabric pricing](https://azure.microsoft.com/pricing/details/microsoft-fabric/).

 ## Disaster recovery transactions